econoalchemist/UpstreamData-VPN/03 General pfSense Settings.md

 ![](assets/pfSenseConfig4.png)

 - In step 5 you can change your firewall's IP address.
 Most home local networks will either use `192.168.0.1` or `192.168.1.1` to access the router or firewall.
-The reason you may want to change this to a none default local IP address is because if you are on someone else's network and you are trying to VPN back into your home network then you may run into an issue where you have the same address on both ends and the system won't know if you are trying to connect to the local or remote address.
+The reason you may want to change this to a none default local IP address is because if you are on someone elses’ network and you are trying to VPN back into your home network then you may run into an issue where you have the same address on both ends and the system won't know if you are trying to connect to the local or remote address.
 For example, you could change your local IP address to `192.168.69.1`.

 ![](assets/pfSenseConfig5.png)